Bachelor of Teaching with Bachelor of Economics

 SATAC Code 324361

-The Bachelor of Teaching program is offered as a double degree only and is designed for students who are beginning tertiary study.
-The primary focus in the first three years of the degree is on completing (in two different subject areas), two majors or a major and a minor sequence.
-The major and minor subject sequences are taken as part of another Bachelor’s degree program (Arts, Mathematical and Computing Science, Economics or Science).
-These subject areas chosen by students must be taught at senior secondary level (years 10-12) and be offered by the School of Education in the final year of the degree.
+The Bachelor of Teaching is offered as a double degree and is designed for students who are beginning tertiary study.
+The focus in the first three years is on completing (in two different subject areas) two majors or a major and a minor sequence.
+The major and minor subject sequences are taken as part of the Bachelor of Economics.
+The subject areas chosen by students must be taught at senior secondary level (years 10-12) and be offered by the School of Education in the final year of the degree.

 Choose your applicant type to view the relevant admissions information for this program.